Trevonator8/Tumbleweed-Game/README.md

-# Tumble: The Official GitHub Reposirtory
+# Tumble: The Official GitHub Repository
 Welcome to Tumble!
 If all you are looking for is the playable game, then follow the instructions under the **Download Game** header.
 If you want the source code and documentation too, follow the instructions under the **For Pros Only** header.